-3.1.4 SECURITY REQUIREMENT Separate the duties of individuals to reduce the risk of malevolent activity without collusion.
-ASSESSMENT OBJECTIVE Determine if, for an organizational system that processes, stores, or transmits CUI: 3.1.4[a] the duties of individuals requiring separation to reduce the risk of malevolent activity are defined.
+3.1.4 Separate SECURITY REQUIREMENT Separate the duties of individuals to reduce the risk of malevolent activity without collusion.
+Determin e if: 3.1.4[a] the duties of individuals requiring separation to reduce the risk of malevolent activity are defined.
 3.1.4[b] organization-defined duties of individuals requiring separation are separated.
-POTENTIA L ASSESSMENT METHODS AND OBJECTS Examine: [SELECT FROM: Access control policy; procedures addressing divisions of responsibility and separation of duties; security plan; system configuration settings and associated documentation; list of divisions of responsibility and separation of duties; system access authorizations; system audit records; other relevant documents or records].
-Interview: [SELECT FROM: Personnel with responsibilities for defining appropriate divisions of responsibility and separation of duties; personnel with information security responsibilities; system or network administrators].
-Test : [SELECT FROM: Mechanisms implementing separation of duties policy].
-SUPPLEMENTAL GUIDANCE FOR SECURITY REQUIREMENT 3.1.4
+3.1.4[c] separate accounts for individuals whose duties and accesses must be separated to reduce the risk of malevolent activity or collusion are established.
+POTENTIA L ASSESSMENT METHODS AND OBJECTS ;; SELECT FROM: Access control policy; procedures addressing divisions of responsibility and separation of duties; security plan; system configuration settings and associated documentation; list of divisions of responsibility and separation of duties; system access authorizations; system audit logs and records; other relevant documents or records].

+Interview: [SELECT FROM: Personnel with responsibilities for defining divisions of responsibility and separation of duties; personnel with information security responsibilities; system or network administrators].
+Test: [SELECT FROM: Mechanisms implementing separation of duties policy].
+DISCUSSION ON SECURITY REQUIREMENT 3.1.4

 3.1.5 SECURITY REQUIREMENT Employ the principle of least privilege, including for specific security functions and privileged accounts.
-ASSESSME ENT OBJECTIVE Determin e if, for an organizational system that processes, stores, or transmits CUI: 3.1.5[a] privileged accounts are identified.
+ASSESSME Determin e if: 3.1.5[a] privileged accounts are identified.
 3.1.5[b] access to privileged accounts is authorized in accordance with the principle of least privilege.
 3.1.5[c] security functions are identified.
 3.1.5[d] access to security functions is authorized in accordance with the principle of least privilege.
-POTENTIAL ASSESSMENT METHODS AND OBJECTS Examine: [SELECT FROM: Access control policy; procedures addressing account management; security plan; system design documentation; system configuration settings and associate documentation; list of active system accounts and the name of the individual associate with each account; list of conditions for group and role membership; notifications or records of recently transferred, separated, or terminated employees; list of recently disabled system accounts along with the name of the individual associated with each account; access authorization records; account management compliance reviews; system monitoring/audit records; other relevant documents or records; procedures addressing least privilege; list of security functions (deployed in hardware, software, and firmware and security-relevant information for which access must be explicitly authorized; list of system-generated privileged accounts; list of system administration personnel].
-Interview: [SELECT FROM: Personnel with account management responsibilities; system or network administrators; personnel with information security responsibilities; personnel with responsibilities for defining least privileges necessary to accomplish specified tasks].
-Test: [SELECT FROM: Organizational processes account management on the system; mechanisms for implementing account management; mechanisms implementing least privilege functions; mechanisms prohibiting privileged access to the system].
-SUPPLEMI ENTAL GUIDANCE FOR SECURITY REQUIREMENT 3.1.5
+POTENTIA L ASSESSMENT METHODS AND OBJECTS Interview Test: [SELI [SELECT FROM: Access control policy; procedures addressing account management; security plan; system design documentation; system configuration settings and associated documentation; list of active system accounts and the name of the individual associated with each account; list of conditions for group and role membership; notifications or records of recently transferred, separated, or terminated employees; list of recently disabled system accounts along with the name of the individual associated with each account; access authorization records; account management compliance reviews; system monitoring/audit records; other relevant documents or records; procedures addressing least privilege; list of security functions (deployed in hardware, software, and firmware) and security-relevant information for which access must be explicitly authorized; list of system-generated privileged accounts; list of system administration personnel]. : [SELECT FROM: Personnel with account management responsibilities; system or network administrators; personnel with information security responsibilities; personnel with responsibilities for defining least privileges necessary to accomplish specified tasks].
+ECT FROM: Organizational processes for managing system accounts; mechanisms for ementing account management; mechanisms implementing least privilege functions; mechanisms prohibiting privileged access to the system].
+DISCUSSIC ON ON SECURITY REQUIREMENT 3.1.5

-3.1.6 Use non-privileged accounts or roles when accessing nonsecurity functions.
-ASSESSMENT OBJECTIVE Determine if, for an organizational system that processes, stores, or transmits CUI: 3.1.6[a] nonsecurity functions are identified.
-3.1.6[b] all users have a non-privileged account or role for access to the system in addition to any privileged account or role assigned by the organization.
-3.1.6[c] users are required to use non-privileged accounts or roles when accessing nonsecurity functions.
-POTENTIAL ASSESSMENT METHODS AND OBJECTS Examine: [SELECT FROM: Access control policy; procedures addressing least privilege; security plan; list of system-generated security functions assigned to system accounts or roles; system configuration settings and associated documentation; system audit records; other relevant documents or records].
+3.1.6 SECURITY REQUIREMENT Use non-privileged accounts or roles when accessing nonsecurity functions.
+ASSESSMENT OBJECTIVE Determine if: 3.1.6[a] 3.1.6[a] nonsecurity functions are identified.
+3.1.6[b] users are required to use non-privileged accounts or roles when accessing nonsecurity functions.
+POTENTIAL ASSESSMENT METHODS AND OBJECTS

+Examine : [SELECT FROM: Access control policy; procedures addressing least privilege; security plan; list of system-generated security functions assigned to system accounts or roles; system configuration settings and associated documentation; system audit logs and records; other relevant documents or records].
 Interview: [SELECT FROM: Personnel with responsibilities for defining least privileges necessary to accomplish specified organizational tasks; personnel with information security responsibilities; system or network administrators].
 Test: [SELECT FROM: Mechanisms implementing least privilege functions].
+DISCUSSION ON SECURITY REQUIREMENT 3.1.6